Skip to main content

 'Value': !!int '9223372036854775807'

-As we can see, this YAML file corresponds to a partitioned approval profile with one step and two partitions.
-Partition 1 contains a text field, a checkbox and a radio group with three radio buttons.
+This YAML file example corresponds to a partitioned approval profile with one step and two partitions.
+Partition 1 contains a text field, a checkbox, and a radio group with three radio buttons.
 Partition 2 contains a user notification, an administrator notification, and two number fields.

 Exportable Object Types

-The following lists available object types that can be exported using ConfigDump:
+The following object types can be exported using ConfigDump:

 • acme-config